 A Power-on Reset (POR) pulse is generated by an On-chip detection circuit.
-The detection level is defined in "System and Reset Characteristics" on page 329.
+The detection level is defined in Table 9-1.
 The POR is activated whenever $V{CC}$ is below the detection level.
 The POR circuit can be used to trigger the start-up Reset, as well as to detect a failure in supply voltage.